Nations employ drastic tactics to fight microscopic foe

 In Europe and the United States, leaders and medical experts tried to predict the future — or at least the next few weeks — by scrutinizing the virus’ trajectory so far, especially in China and Italy, the epicenters of Asia and Europe.
 Congress and the Trump administration closed in on a sweeping aid package with sick pay, free testing and other resources to help reassure anxious Americans.

-The Italian town of Codogno, which had all but shut down hours after recording Italy’s first coronavirus infection, showed that changing habits does make a difference.
+The Italian town of Codogno, which had all but shut down hours after recording Italy’s first locally spread coronavirus infection, showed that changing habits does make a difference.
 New infections have slowed drastically there compared to the rest of Italy, where draconian measures came far later.

 “More than a sigh of relief, there was some concern over the risk that all of the sacrifices were in vain,” said Mayor Francesco Passerini, who like most in the town wears a mask.

 The goal of all authorities is to slow the spread of the virus to avoid overwhelming hospitals with those sickened by an illness that no one in the world has immunity to.
-Worldwide, 135,000 people have been infected and nearly 5,000 have died but half of those who had the virus have already recovered.
+Worldwide, 137,000 people have been infected and more than 5,000 have died but half of those who had the virus have already recovered.
 Most patients have only mild or moderate symptoms such as a fever or cold, but severe symptoms including pneumonia can occur, especially in the elderly and people with existing health problems.

-While Washington scrambled to shape an economic rescue package, the European Union pushed back against President Donald Trump’s sharp restrictions on travel from Europe, slamming Trump’s “unilateral” decision and declaring the virus a “global crisis, not limited to any continent.”
+While Washington scrambled to shape an economic rescue package, European officials pushed back against Trump’s sharp restrictions on travel from Europe.

-Trump defended his decision to not notify all EU leaders ahead of the announcement.
-“When they raise taxes on us, they don’t consult us,” Trump said.
+“Instead of tending to the problems of his country, and to a virus that knows no borders, he thinks that he can fight it like people that have a different citizenship than American,” said German Finance Minister Olaf Scholz, who is also Germany’s vice chancellor.

+“But this is a virus, if I may say so, and it actually shows that solidarity is the only way that we can move forward as human beings,” he said.

 Exchange student Orsan Emge was trying to catch her flight home to San Diego from Madrid.